-To configure the smart tracking, you need to refer to Section Configuring Smart Tracking to set the parameters.
+- To configure the smart tracking, you need to refer to Section Configuring Smart Tracking to set the parameters. - The function is only supported by certain camera models.

 White Light Flashing

 White light of the camera flashes when alarm happens.
 Flashing Duration, Flashing Frequency, and Brightness are configurable on Flashing Alarm Light Output page: Configuration > Event > Basic Event